Steinbeck-Lab/cheminformatics-microservice/docs/docker.md

 ## Scaling

-Scaling in case of performance issues - This docker-compose file supports the builtin scaling.
-Request are load balanced by [Traefik](https://doc.traefik.io/traefik/).
+For better performance you can scale your application using docker-compose builtin scaling support.
+Requests are load balanced by [Traefik](https://doc.traefik.io/traefik/).
 For example to scale upto 3 additional application containers you can simply invoke:
 ```bash
 docker-compose -f ops/docker-compose-prod.yml up -d --scale web=3 --no-recreate
 ```